Health Impact Assessments

-- Health impact assessment: a guide for the oil and gas industry (IPIECA, 2016)
+- Health impact assessment: a guide for the oil and gas industry (International Petroleum Industry Environmental Conservation Association, 2016)

-This guide highlights the purpose of conducting an HIA for the oil and gas industry, and outlines a six step HIA process.
+This guide presents the perspective of the oil and gas sector, highlighting the purpose of conducting an HIA and outlining the six step HIA process.

 This webpage includes downloadable PDF versions of both the HIA guidebook and toolkit.
-The guidebook provides a background and introduction to HIA, and some tools and resources.
-The toolkit provides checklists and questions for each step in the process; a tool to help complete an HIA terms of reference; to monitoring and evaluation.
+The guidebook provides a background and introduction to HIA as well as tools and resources.
+The toolkit provides checklists and questions for each step in the process and a tool to help complete an HIA terms of reference.

 - Health impact assessment (National Collaborating Centre for Healthy Public Policy, 2015)

-This webpage provides information on the foundations of HIA, and its growing popularity nationally and internationally.
-Links on the page present numerous resources e.g., HIA basics; guides and tools such as a cost calculator, screening grid, and scoping tools; options for continuing education in HIA; upcoming HIA events; and various examples of HIAs from Canada and around the world.
+This webpage provides information on the foundations of HIA, and its growing popularity in Canada and internationally.
+Links on the page present numerous resources e.g., HIA basics; guides and tools such as a cost calculator, screening grid, and scoping tools; options for continuing education in HIA; upcoming HIA events; and case studies.

 - Health in impact assessments: opportunities not to be missed (World Health Organization, 2014)

-This publication provides a balanced view on five different types of impact assessments (environmental, strategic environmental, social, sustainability, and health impact assessment).
-It uses four key questions to examine how these assessments are protecting human health, amongst other issues.
+This publication provides a balanced view on five different types of impact assessments (environmental, strategic environmental, social, sustainability, and health impact assessments).
+It uses four key questions to examine how these assessments protect human health.

 - Community participation in health impact assessment.
 A scoping review of the literature (den Broeder et al., 2017)